EqanAzmi/Slide-Share-Downloader-free/replit.md

 The application runs on port 5000 with the command: `python app.py`

 ## Recent Changes
+- 2025-11-27: Enhanced content quality and added comprehensive internal linking
+  - Added internal links from homepage to blog, legal pages, and FAQ sections
+  - Improved content flow with contextual call-to-actions (CTAs)
+  - All legal pages (DMCA, Terms, Privacy, Disclaimer) now cross-link to each other
+  - Blog section links back to relevant homepage sections with anchor tags
+  - Unified related policies sections on all legal pages
+  - Enhanced user navigation and SEO through strategic internal linking
 - 2025-11-27: Added comprehensive SEO-optimized homepage content with LSI keywords and EEAT principles
   - "What is SlideShare Downloader" section with expertise and authority signals
   - "How It Works - Technical Details" with transparent process explanation